 - Share the medical history with the team

 - Provide a current list of all medications being taken, including prescription, over-the-counter, vitamins, supplements, herbal and homeopathic remedies

 - Make sure the team knows the names of any other healthcare professionals seen

 - Actively participate in self-management goals and activities

 - Provide the team with feedback

-- Discuss if your plan is working, or if you feel that you are having trouble following the plan
+- Discuss if the plan is working, or if the patient is having trouble following the plan

-- Actively participating with your medical home team can help you improve your health.
-You are the focus of your healthcare team.
-You get to choose your provider, which allows you to select the best team for you.
+- Actively participate with the medical home team to improve health.
+The patient is the focus of thehealthcare team.
+The patient gets to choose the provider, which allows the patient to select the best team.